abutler911/phwellness-site/README.md

 For major changes, please open an issue first to discuss what you would like to change.
 Pull requests are always welcome.

-Together, we can ensure that the Jersey Glow Activated Liquid Collagen landing page remains a high-quality resource that truly serves the needs of its users.
+Together, we can ensure that the PH Wellness Activated Liquid Collagen landing page remains a high-quality resource that truly serves the needs of its users.
 Thank you for your interest and support.